build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 8 am, the time most of our clients start their operations.
 I am a software engineer and we've just deployed a critical change to our entire user base.
 We're happy to finally ship it, as it is a technical debt payment that will make the software better by removing afferent coupling that has long taken us a high toll.

 8:10 am.
 No user can use the platform.
 Long story short: chaos is raging in support, and some of the most influential customers directly call the business people (including CTO and CIO).
-It is a nightmare, and a perfect example of how a Deploy made for a reduced number of users (canary release) would have mitigated the deployment risk, caused less pain, and preserved the organization's reputation.
+It is a nightmare, and a perfect example of how a deploy made for a reduced number of users (canary release) would have mitigated the deployment risk, caused less pain, and preserved the organization's reputation.

-Organizations ready to Deploy on Fridays master the ability to deploy to a small number of users, such as allowing changes to be monitored and observed with low risk, before they impact the entire user base.
+Organizations ready to deploy on Fridays master the ability to deploy to a small number of users, such as allowing changes to be monitored and observed with low risk, before they impact the entire user base.

 ## Ensure software is easy to monitor and observe